executablebooks/markdown-it-py/README.md

 Details of the port can be found in `markdown_it/port.yaml` and in `port.yaml` within the extension folders.
 But the driving design philosiphy has been to change as little of the fundamental code structure (file names, function name, etc) as possible.
+It is very simple to write complimentary extensions for both language implementations!

 Basic usage: